Dholydai/The_Post-Mech_Praxis/README.md

 PS: The joints on the 200 mm bp three piece case top are tight and strong.
 The 300 mm bp top has a weaker joint, and the big part distorts when printed with ASA.

+Missed my New Years deadline.
+A less stressful pace is adopted.
+Have a new goal of finishing before Feb 2024.

 Dholydai